danieleades/serde-evolve/README.md

 ## Representation Format

-Data is serialized with an embedded `_version` tag:
+Data is serialised with an embedded `_version` tag:

 ```json
 {